Recycling collections

 Box 2 (usually green)

-• Glass bottles and jars – Rinsed and unbroken bottles and jars accepted.
+• Glass bottles and jars – Rinsed bottles and jars are accepted.
 Put metal and plastic tops and lids back on.
-No table or cookware accepted.
+Please note: Broken glass is not accepted.
+Table or cookware is not accepted.

 • Cartons, such as Tetra Paks – Please rinse, squash and put any caps back on.